 - bongo drums (gets both hands working)

-- xylophone (Basic Beat makes one that comes in a green case.
+- xylophone (Basic Beat Resonator Bells is my preference.
 Kids love it!!!!)

 Using ribbons, scarves, masks, and puppets: